 Q is short for Quartez.

-Quartez Harris is a poet from Springfield, Ohio and the Ohio Poetry Association's 2021 Poet of the Year.
+Residing in Cleveland, Ohio, Quartez Harris was once a second-grade teacher in Cleveland Public City Schools.
+Harris is the Ohio Poetry Association's 2021 Poet of the Year.
 Harris is the author of We Made It To School Alive, a full-length collection of poems published by Twelve Arts Press, and Nothing, But Skin, a poetry collection published in 2014 by Writing Knights Press.
-He is the first recipient of the Barbara Smith Writer-In-Resident at Twelve Literary Arts and a 2020 Baldwin House Fellow and his poetry and ideas have been featured in The Plain Dealer, Ideastream, and City Club of Cleveland.
-Harris' works in progress are two picture books and a young-adult novel in verse.
+He is the first recipient of the Barbara Smith Writer-In-Resident at Twelve Literary Arts and a 2020 Baldwin House Fellow.
+His poetry and ideas have been featured in The Plain Dealer, Ideastream, and City Club of Cleveland.
+Harris is represented by McKinnon Literary Agency.
+His works in progress are two picture books and a middle-grade novel.

 Looking for We Made It To School Alive?